devadvance/devadvance.github.io/_posts/2019-06-07-the-hidden-complexity-of-the-humble-transit-countdown-clock.md

 It turns out there's an immense amount of complexity that goes into the humble countdown clock.
 At Intersection, we've spent a lot of time thinking about large parts of this process, as arrival information is a critical piece of our transit products.

 However, this is just one example!
 As you go through your daily commute, there are dozens, even hundreds of examples of low-friction, glanceable technology features that require an immense amount of work to accomplish.

-Interested in solving complex smart city challenges like these?[ Apply to join our team](https://rebrand.ly/ixnjobsmedium)!